Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 Even though age is already numeric, the idea of "senior" might be more directly meaningful for a model (for instance if you are thinking about pricing for restaurants).

+Note because this is Boolean, you would not need to one-hot encode it: 0 and 1 are already perfect numeric representations for a binary feature.

 ### Final thoughts on feature engineering
 There are no strict rules for feature engineering.
 It is a creative part of machine learning where your intuitions and understanding of the data matters a great deal.
 Good features often come from visualizing your data, looking for patterns, and thinking about the real-world meaning behind each column.
 Creativity and domain-specific knowledge helps a lot here: someone who knows the problem well can often spot new features that make the model's job easier.
 As you work with different datasets, you will get better at recognizing when a new feature might capture something important that the raw inputs miss.
 Feature engineering is less about following a checklist and more about exploring, experimenting, and trusting your intuition as it develops.